 Perched high above the glistening coastline of the Côte d'Azur in southeast France, the D22 road is the name of the sharply winding and precipitous ascent in a steep and narrow zig-zag road on the French Riviera.

-Located in the Alpes-Maritimes department, the road is asphalted.
-The road includes some steep sections (a maximum gradient of 12.0%), without market central lines, is very narrow, scarcely wide enough for two cars to pass at the same time and there are no protections or guard rails along some parts of the route.
+Located in the Alpes-Maritimes department, the road is paved with some steep parts (a maximum gradient of 12.0%), without market central lines, is very narrow, scarcely wide enough for two cars to pass at the same time and there are no protections or guard rails along some parts of the route.
 Many of the corners are sharp and blind.
 If you're afraid of heights, it's probably best to keep your eyes forward.
 The whole road is very steady and basically there is no place to get any rest.
 It is also worth mentioning that the road is in the sun all the way up and in the summer months it can get very warm

 The road climbs straight up from the seafront in Menton, on the Italian border, for 18.5 km.
 This narrow winding road climbs up to Col de Bausson (732m), Col de la Madone de Gorbio (927m) and Col de Saint-Pancrace (673m).
-The main risk on this curvy and narrow mountainous road which rarely permits speeds over 30km/h is coming around a blind corner and discover a vehicle proceeding toward you.
 The higher you get the narrower the road gets.
 There are also 5 unlit one-lane tunnels cut into the rock.
 The road usually remains open all year round.
 July and August are busy months in Menton.

 The journey offers an exhilarating driving experience, with superb views.
-An incredible journey, an unforgettable experience.
 As the road winds round the mountains you get alternating views of the sea dropping away beneath you.
 This is definitely one road trip that you want to record with lots of photographs.
 The road is quiet and has spectacular views right down to the coast.
-There are lots of viewpoints, official and unofficial.
-The road is a delight to drive, with every kind of twist and turn.
 The views to Monaco and beyond to the Mediterranean are truly breathtaking.